($790) Cost to ship a car from St. Louis, MO to Fort Collins, CO

 The time of the year

-Seasonal demand and weather conditions in both St. Louis and Fort Collins can impact car shipping prices.
+Seasonal demand and weather patterns in St. Louis and Fort Collins often affect the cost of auto transport.

 St. Louis experiences hot summers, cold winters, many thunderstorms, and tornados.
 There's a chance that the climate will affect your move so be sure to check the forecast ahead of time.